 2.3 Tiger Competition for Short Films

 Eligible for the Tiger Competition for Short Films are directors with a short film less than 60 minutes.
 The film should preferably have its world, international or European premiere in Rotterdam.
 During the festival an international jury selects three winners who each will receive €3,000 in cash.

 2.4 The Big Screen Award

-The VPRO Big Screen Award competition comprises eight selected films having their world or international premières in IFFR's Voices section.
+The VPRO Big Screen Award competition comprises eight selected films having their world, European or international premières in IFFR's Voices section.
 They will be judged by a jury of five enthusiast festival audience members.
 The winning film will receive a theatrical release in The Netherlands and will be purchased for broadcast.
 The VPRO Big Screen Award is worth a total of €30,000.
 Half of this amount is for the filmmaker; the other half is to be spent on the Dutch theatrical release.

 2.5 Impact Cinema Bright Future Award

 Filmmakers presenting the international or world premiere of their first feature length film in the Bright Future section, and who are not competing for the Tiger Award, are eligible.
 The award, decided by a jury of three film industry and film festival professionals, consists of €10,000, to be spent on the development of a next film project.

 All feature length films, having received their first public screening after 1 January 2017, are eligible for the Warsteiner Audience Award, chosen by the audience of the festival.
 The prize comprises €10,000.